 If you want to find out more about the arrangements for graded and ungraded inspections of schools, please see our advice Ofsted Graded and Ungraded Inspections of Schools.

-The NASUWT collects evidence about the Ofsted inspection process and encourages teachers and school leaders to complete the short survey about their experiences.
-We will use this information to identify how we can better support members, including by pressing for changes to policies and practice nationally and locally, including in individual schools.
+We collect evidence about the Ofsted inspection process and encourage teachers and school leaders to complete the short survey about their experiences.
+We use this information to identify how we can better support members, including by pressing for changes to inspection and practices in schools and trusts.

 The survey can be accessed on our Ofsted Inspection Survey page.